-1) Social security and Medicare taxes,
+- 1) Social security and Medicare taxes,

-- 2) Federal unemployment tax, and - 3) Federal income tax withholding.
+- 2) Federal unemployment tax, and

+- 3) Federal income tax withholding.

 Social security and Medicare taxes are generally withheld from the employee's pay and matched by the employer.
-Federal unemployment (FUTA) tax is paid by the employer only and is for the employee's unemployment insurance.
+Federal unemployment (FUTA) tax is paid by the employer only and provides for payments of unemployment compensation to workers who have lost their jobs.
 Federal income tax is withheld from the employee's total pay if the employee asks you to do so and you agree.

-For more information on a household employer's tax responsibilities, see Publication 926 and Schedule H (Form 1040).
+For more information on a household employer's tax responsibilities, see Publication 926 and Schedule H (Form 1040) and its instructions.

 State employment tax.
 You may also have to pay state unemployment tax.
 Contact your state unemployment tax office for information.
 You should also find out whether you need to pay or collect other state employment taxes or carry worker's compensation insurance.
+A list of state unemployment tax agencies, including addresses and phone numbers, is in Publication 926.